Even in a cooling market, cash offers on houses are more common than you think. 26% of US homes sold in November 2022 were all-cash transactions.

 - Lower Risks of a Deal Falling Through: 16% of purchase agreements fell through in July 2022.
 A cash-backed offer assures sellers that the buyer won’t back out if they fail to secure a mortgage.

 - You Will Skip the Financing Contingency: The cash buyers have all the needed funds in their bank accounts.
 They directly give sellers a check or make a wire transfer.
-Thus, there is no financing contingency involved in the transaction.
+Thus, there is no finance contingency clause involved in the transaction.

 - You will most likely By-pass Appraisal and Inspection Contingencies: Usually, mortgage lenders require buyers to appraise the property.
 With no lender involved in an all-cash sale, the buyer can skip the appraisal.
 You are also very likely to bypass the home inspection.
 However, an investor looking for a good ROI might go for a home appraisal and inspection.

-- The Closing is Simpler and Quicker: With no mortgage financing involved, the paperwork and the closing process become simple and quick.
+- The Closing is Simpler and Quicker: With no mortgage financing, the paperwork and the closing process become simple and quick.
 You only have to sign the deed, transfer the title, receive the check, and hand over the keys to the new owner.

 Risks of Accepting a Cash Offer on a House